madhurchouhan7/synovia_ai_telehealth_app/README.md

 3. Gemini AI model analyzes symptoms and generates insights.
 4. Responses are stored locally in Hive and backed up in Firestore.
 5. Health severity trends are visualized.
-6. (Upcoming) Doctor list is fetched based on location & condition.
+6. Doctor list is fetched based on location & condition.

 ---